It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 Standardized Coefficients

 The calculation we just did results in what’s often called a standardized or ‘normalized’ coefficient.
-In the case of the simplest model with only one feature like this, it is identical to the Pearson r correlation metric, which we invite you to check and confirm on your own, which should roughly equal our calculation using rounded values.
+In the case of the simplest model with only one feature like this, it is identical to the Pearson r correlation metric, which we invite you to check and confirm on your own.
 In the case of multiple features, it represents a (partial) correlation between the target and the feature, after adjusting for the other features.
 But before you start thinking of it as a measure of importance, it is not.
 It provides some measure of the feature-target linear relationship, but that does not entail practical importance, nor is it useful in the presence of nonlinear relationships, interactions, and a host of other interesting things that are typical to data and models.

 After assessing the coefficients, next up in our table is the standard error.
 The standard error is a measure of how much the coefficient varies from sample to sample.
 If we collected the data multiple times, even under practically identical circumstances, we wouldn’t get the same value each time - it would bounce around a bit, and the standard error is an estimate of how much it would bounce around.
 In other words, the standard error is a measure of uncertainty, and along with the coefficients, it’s used to calculate everything else in the table.